How to Get Tickets To The Uffizi Gallery

 How To Get Tickets To The Uffizi Gallery

-Although you don’t need to pre-book tickets for any of the museums in Florence (unless you plan to visit on a Saturday or on a public holiday), it’s advised that you do so for the Uffizi Gallery.
+Although you don’t need to pre-book tickets for any of the museums in Florence (unless you plan to visit on a Saturday or on a public holiday), I strongly recommend getting Uffizi Gallery tickets in advance.

-Please take care to notice that for access on Saturdays and public holidays, you must make reservations at least one day in advance.
+Please take care to notice that for access on Saturdays and public holidays, you must make Uffizi Gallery reservations at least one day in advance.

 Uffizi tickets